inductiva/inductiva/docs-sources/wrf/FAQ.md

 ```

 It likely means that **Cartopy is trying to download map data**, but your
-machine **doesn’t have an internet connection**.
+machine **does not have an internet connection**.
 Without access to these
 external resources, the script fails with the error shown above.

-### How to fix it

-Please let us know when this happens.
-We can update the simulator to include
+*Please inform us if this occurs*.
+We can update the simulator to include the necessary Cartopy files
-the necessary Cartopy files so they are cached locally and no internet access
-is needed during the GIF generation process.
+so they are cached locally and no internet access is needed during the GIF generation process.

 <br>
 <br>